After Hours Availability

 1. Before you call: assess, stabilize, and calm the horse as much as reasonably possible.
 Apply a pressure bandage if there is bleeding.
 If you can do so safely and if the horse is stable, take the horse’s vital signs before calling so you can better describe the horse’s condition.
 If it will be my first time coming there, prepare yourself to be able to tell me the exact farm address and nearest intersecting road.
 In describing injuries, it is nice if you can describe the location using anatomical terms.

 2. Call 608-844-9833.
 Press 1 to be forwarded as opposed to 2 which is for non-emergency messages.
 Leave a message at the first opportunity.
 I do not answer the phone live after hours and I am not notified of missed calls after regular business hours so repeatedly calling and hanging up without leaving a voicemail will waste time.
 Please be clear about who you are, which horse it is, and briefly what the emergency is.
+I check messages immediately and call back as soon as I am able to and in consideration of how urgent the situation is.
 There is no need to leave multiple messages; it will just cause our phone calls to cross and make it harder to connect when I am trying to call you back.
 After you leave one message, please make sure you answer the phone when I call back.
 If your phone is dead, not getting reception, not set up to accept voicemails, or if you are on the phone with other people/vets it will slow down my ability to help you.
 If you want to start calling other people, use a different phone than the one I will be calling back on.
 I will try calling back twice, if you are not answering I assume you do not need me anymore.
 My business line does not receive text messages.
-You are welcome to email photos of wounds to email@example.com.
+You are welcome to email photos of wounds to .

 3) Use your time waiting to set up so when I arrive I can get straight to work helping your horse: